Flyounet/blash/README.md

 ## Usages

 Blash is CLI software.
 This means Command Line Interface.
-Here are some commands available:
+Here are some commands available (execute `blash -h` to have all commands) :

 - `./blash -h` : Give you the help.
 It's your best friend for running Blash.
 - `./blash -I` : Give you the configuration settings.